Oriental Bird Club

 Overview

-Founded in 1985, the Oriental Bird Club (OBC) is a UK-registered charity dedicated to encouraging interest in wild birds of the Oriental region and their conservation.
-The charity operates with annual income of approximately £100,000-150,000 and focuses on supporting bird conservation projects across Asia through its Conservation Fund, which has awarded over £500,000 in grants since its inception.
-The OBC takes a strategic approach to funding by prioritizing threatened species, capacity building for local conservationists, and projects that combine research with practical conservation outcomes.
-The organization maintains strong partnerships with BirdLife International partners across Asia and has recently increased its focus on supporting early-career conservationists from the region.
+Since its inception in 1984, the Oriental Bird Club (OBC) is a UK-registered charity dedicated to encouraging interest in wild birds of the Oriental region and their conservation.
+The charity operates entirely with volunteers and focuses on supporting bird conservation projects across Asia through its Conservation Fund, which has awarded over £600,000 in grants since inception, supporting over 250 projects primarily run by local people.
+The OBC takes a strategic approach to funding by prioritising threatened species, capacity building for local conservationists, and projects that combine research with practical conservation outcomes.
+The organisation maintains strong partnerships with BirdLife International partners across Asia and has increased its focus on supporting early-career conservationists from the region.

 Funding Priorities